Croatian security and intelligence system: Council for the Coordination of Security and Intelligence Services

 The Council for the Coordination of Security Intelligence Services (Savjet za koordinaciju sigurnosno-obavještajnih agencija) is responsible for the operational coordination of the work of security intelligence agencies.
 Members of the Council are the Member of the Government responsible for national security, as the Chairperson of the Council; the National Security Advisor to the President of the Republic, as Deputy Chairperson; the Directors of security and intelligence agencies and the Head of UVNS.
 If necessary, other persons from judicial, police, inspection, oversight and other entities and institutions may take part in the meetings of the Council.

 Office of the National Security Council

 The Office of the National Security Council (Ured Vijeća za nacionalnu sigurost or UVNS) is the body of the Croatian security and intelligence system which provides support in the field of national security for major state institutions.
-The UVNS has three major duties: support for the National Security Council and Council for the Coordination of Security Services; analysis of the Agencies reportssand and expert scrutiny of the work of the security and intelligence agencies and OTC; information security - NSA.
+The UVNS has three major duties: support for the National Security Council and Council for the Coordination of Security Services; analysis of the Agencies' reports and expert scrutiny of the work of the security and intelligence agencies and OTC; information security - NSA.